WwZzz/easyFL/README.md

 #### Client
 The clients reponse to the server after the server `communicate` with them, and then train the model with its local dataset by the method `train()`., which can be changed as need.
 After training the model, the clients can send anything(e.g. loss, gradient,... ) to the server through the method `reply()`.
 ### Task
 We define each task as a combination of the `dataset`, the coresponding model, and the basic loss function.
-The raw dataset is processed into .json file, following LEAF().
+The raw dataset is processed into .json file, following LEAF(https://github.com/TalwalkarLab/leaf).
 The architechture of the .json file is decribed as below:
 ```
 {
 "users":[],                             // List of str.
 A list of strings that records users'names